Advice levels

 The local currency is the Egyptian Pound (EGP).

-You must declare all foreign currency amounts over $US 10,000, or equivalent.
+You must declare all foreign currency amounts over $US 10,000 or equivalent.
 This covers all forms of currency, not only cash.

-Consult your financial institution.
+Consult your financial institution prior to your travel.

 More information:

-Consider the security situation and risks to your safety in different locations.
-See Safety
+Consider the security situation and risks to your safety in different locations (see Safety).

 There are landmines in some areas, notably:

 Before you go, tell local authorities of your planned travel.
 Ask them about current risks and precautions for your route and destination.
+Do not travel off marked paths or roads.

 If you travel around Egypt, you may be stopped at military and civilian checkpoints.
 Officials at checkpoints have detained and harassed foreigners.

 Rules apply to people entering the Sinai, including via the Ahmed Hamdi tunnel.
-When you enter you must present one of the following:
+When you enter, you must present one of the following:

 Egypt's borders are under military control.